mazenalamir/mhe_solver/README.md

+# mhe_solver

-# A python module for nonlinear moving horizon estimation
+## A python module for nonlinear moving horizon estimation

 This module implements the moving hozion estimation algorithm as described in the author's book: